 Q: Should I bring my knives?
 Whites?
 Chef shoes?
 Toque?

-An “essential” set of knives is mandatory, three aprons, chef’s shoes, side towels and something to cover your head (think baseball cap as opposed to toque).
+An “essential” set of knives is mandatory, three aprons, a chef’s jacket, chef’s shoes, side towels and something to cover your head (think baseball cap as opposed to toque).
 A more detailed packing list is created for for each trip and is sent to the selected participants.

 Q: How much extra cash should I bring?